pablodecm/phd_thesis/src/103_chapter_3.md

 exact
 same reason that $p ( \boldsymbol{x}|\boldsymbol{\theta} )$
-is intractable, thus a more sensible description of the mixture model is the generative definition, described by the following two-step sampling procedure:
+is intractable, thus a more sensible description of the mixture model is its generative definition, described by the following two-step sampling procedure:
 $$ z_i \sim \textrm{Categorical}(\boldsymbol{\phi})
 \quad \longrightarrow  \quad
 \boldsymbol{x}_i \sim p_{z_i}( \boldsymbol{x} | \boldsymbol{\theta})
 $$ {#eq:mixture_gen}
-describing the sampling of random integer $z_i \in \{0, \dots, K -1 \}$ from a random categorical [^categorical] distribution and subsequently sampling the corresponding mixture component indexed by  $z_i$, where
+describing the sampling of random integer $z_i \in \{0, \dots, K -1 \}$ from a random categorical [^categorical] distribution and the subsequent sampling of the corresponding mixture component indexed by  $z_i$, where
 $\boldsymbol{\phi} = \{\phi_0, \dots, \phi_{K-1} \}$
 is the vector of probabilities for each of the mixture components.